Marlow Cook: Later career

-Following his political career, Cook practiced law in Washington D.C. until 1989, when he retired to Sarasota, Florida.
-In a fiery op-ed, he announced his support for Democrat John Kerry of Massachusetts in the 2004 presidential election: "I have been, and will continue to be, a Republican.
+Following his political career, Cook practiced law in Washington, D.C. until 1989, when he retired to Sarasota, Florida.
+In a fiery op-ed, he announced his support for Democratic Party U.S. Senate member John Kerry from Massachusetts in the 2004 United States presidential election: "I have been, and will continue to be, a Republican.
 But when we as a party send the wrong person to the White House George W. Bush, then it is our responsibility to send him home if our nation suffers as a result of his actions."

 Some of his former aides went on to congressional careers.
-Mitch McConnell, now the Senate Minority Leader, was Cook's chief legislative aide from 1968 to 1970, and John Yarmuth, chair of the House Budget Committee, was an aide to Cook in the 1970s, later becoming a Democrat before running for office.
+Mitch McConnell, later the Senate Minority Leader, was Cook's chief legislative aide from 1968 to 1970, and John Yarmuth, then-chair of the United States House Committee on the Budget, was an aide to Cook in the 1970s, later becoming a Democrat before running for office.

 Cook, however, opposed McConnell in the 1984 campaign.
 McConnell defeated the incumbent Democratic senator, Walter Dee Huddleston.

-In later years Cook, was uncertain about what he considered McConnell's turn to the right.
-McConnell had helped Cook to advance the unsuccessful Equal Rights Amendment, but Cook opposed his former aide on several other pieces of legislation, particularly his opposition to Obamacare.
+In later years, Cook was uncertain about what he considered McConnell's turn to the right.
+McConnell had helped Cook to advance the unsuccessful Equal Rights Amendment, but Cook opposed his former aide on several other pieces of legislation, particularly his opposition to the Affordable Care Act.

-Cook died in Sarasota from complications from a heart attack, at 89.
+Cook died on February 4, 2016, in Sarasota, Florida from complications from a heart attack, at age 89.